Energy transition

 Since the introduction of the Renewable Energy Act (EEG) in the year 2000, Germany has seen a steady and significant expansion of renewable energy capacities for power generation and heat supply.

-Installed renewable power generation capacity in Germany
+Installed capacity of renewables in Germany

 Germany’s expansion of renewable energies is often referred to as a role model in the international context.
 At the same time, however, many problems for the entire energy system become apparent: Management of load fluctuations caused by renewables in the power grid has become a difficult task for the grid operators, curtailment of renewables has substantially increased and costs for renewable expansion (to be borne by end customers) have risen from year to year since introduction of the EEG.
 Planned power grid expansion for transport of renewable power to the consumption centres will lead to enormous costs.